George H.W. Bush, 41st president, dies at 94

 Four years later, that promise would come back to haunt him.
 He did, in fact, raise taxes, infuriating the base of the Republican party — the Reagan conservatives who never quite trusted the East Coast Ivy Leaguer.

-After leaving the White House, the former fighter pilot would take to the sky once again, jumping from planes to celebrate birthdays, and travelling around the world on them with another former president, Bill Clinton.

-Together, the two would raise millions for victims of Hurricane Katrina and a devastating tsunami in southeast Asia.
-Once political foes, the two men forged a deep and lasting friendship.
+After leaving the White House after one term, Mr. Bush forged a friendship with the man who defeated him in 1992, former President Bill Clinton.
+The two raised millions for victims of Hurricane Katrina and a devastating tsunami in southeast Asia.

 "People say now that they can't tell the difference between me and President Bush anymore and, oh yes you can.
 I'm the one who has more gray hair," Clinton joked.